ramblingjoint/ramblingjoint/_posts/2017-08-01-007-mass-hysteria.md

 comments: true
 ---

+### Mind Games
+Mass hysteria has gripped many parts of the world in its bizarre way.
+For some reason, a bunch of people start believing and feeling the same way that makes them act in a peculiar way.
+This has been happening since ancient history to modern times.

+Though most of the times these events are attributed to stress and other external factors, most of the times, there has been no explanation to some of these events.
+Let us take a look at few of the cases that have happened across the world.

 ### Key Takaways
 - **02:27**: The Monkey Man incident - Delhi, India.
 - **09:26**: Ganesha idol drinking milk.